Foods with similar nutrition labels can have very different effects on gut microbiomes, research finds.

 They found that related foods, for example, the leafy greens spinach and kale, had a comparable effect on the microbiome, while foods that were not closely related but had very similar nutritional profiles differed in their effects.

-Manufacturers pack a lot of information into a nutrition label, and it can help people choose what to eat and what to avoid.
+Manufacturers pack a lot of information into a

 For example, every nutrition label in the United States notes what constitutes a serving size, and following that, what each serving size contains.